Jan 6, 2020

 As a college student, there are likely days where you have gotten home after a long day of class and work and realize that you haven't had a full meal all day.
 When this continues, your body will begin showing signs of malnourishment, including poor concentration, increased anxiety and depression, difficulty sleeping, fatigue, confusion, irritability, difficulties regulating your blood sugar, and a slowing metabolism.

-Finally, as a nursing student, you might have your first real experience with caring for a dying person.
+Quality mental healthcare for nurses helps improve our healthcare industry as a whole.
+As a nursing student, you might have your first real experience with caring for a dying person.
 It might be a child who fought cancer for years or it could be a new mother who died during childbirth.
 Regardless, facing death and traumatic situations might cause you to feel grief unexpectedly, and in some cases, you might develop signs of post-traumatic stress disorder.

 It is essential to seek professional help for coping with trauma and grief associated with nursing.
 There is no shame in talking with a therapist after a stressful situation at work.
 Some nurses even continue with weekly or monthly counseling appointments to help combat stress and feelings of burnout and to have a safe outlet to decompress and avoid bringing stress home.